semrush/intergalactic/website/docs/patterns/feedback-yes-no/feedback-yes-no.md

 @## Location

-This component is always located on the top of the report or product.
+This component is usually located on the top of the report or product.

 ![feedback notice location on top](static/send-feedback-notice-on-top.png)